MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-powershell-v4.md

 **`ScriptPath`** - **Script Path**<br>
 `string`.
 Optional.
 Use when `ScriptType = FilePath`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path of the script.
-Should be fully qualified path or relative to the default working directory.
+The path of the script.
+This should be a fully qualified path or one relative to the default working directory.
 <!-- :::editable-content-end::: -->
 <br>